BuddyinKC/Status-Checker/README.md

 # Status Checker
- Python script to check status of library platforms
+ Python script to check status of library platforms.
+This is still in progress.
+Public page coming soon...